 Built-in light’s gradual brightening provides added wake-up assurance.
 Can also be used as a nightlight thanks to dimmer switch.
 Radio reception is clear, and speaker sound is good for its small size.

-Control buttons are hard to find in the dark – they don’t light up.
+Control buttons are hard to find in the dark.
 Light is too bright for some.
-Base is too narrow, causing it to wobble.
 Using snooze button can shift the alarm clock’s time, requiring a reset.

 Bluetooth connectivity is a nice plus, as are its dual USB charging ports.
 Color-changing snooze button is cute, and doubles as a nightlight.
 Speaker is adequate, if not great.

 Light is too bright for some.
 Finding clock or radio controls in the dark is difficult.
-Radio reception is tough to lock in.
-Speaker is staticky at high levels.
+Speaker can be staticky.
 Programming radio presets is confusing.
-Breaks easily if knocked off nightstand.

 Very good sound for a clock radio.
 Clock’s LED light can be dimmed manually.
 Syncs with docked iPhone to match time and date.
 Few options, making clock radio and alarm easier to program.

 Dock is only compatible with iPhones.
 Phone cases can interfere with docking.
 USB connector is somewhat flimsy.
-Some are unhappy with the lack of extra options, like a weekend alarm setting.
 Doesn’t work with iPods.

 Using your smartphone alarm to wake up might seem convenient, but sleeping with your phone within arm’s reach isn’t the best idea.
 Nighttime screen use isn’t the best way to relax before getting some shut-eye.
 But a clock radio can help you wake up in the morning without all the distracting features of a smartphone.
 And clock radios give you the option of waking to the sound of your favorite radio station rather than a buzzer or bell.